 This ritual demands that the bride-to-be stays at home in her old clothes for a couple of days before her wedding.
 Before her bath, vatna (a paste of powdered turmeric and mustard oil) is applied to her body by female relatives and friends.
 Both, the ghara ghardoli and the vatna ceremonies are also performed for the groom at his house.
 Here the decorated pitcher of water (ghadoli) is brought for his bath by his bhabi (elder brother’s wife).

 The Jaggo ceremony is where the family dances and sings on the road in front and around the beautifully decorated wedding home.
 Jaggo is in the last hours of the night.
 They decorate copper vessels called “gaffers” with divas (clay lamps) and fill them with mustard oil and light them.
 The bride/bridegrooms maternal aunt (mammi) carries it on her head, and another lady will have a long stick with bells, and she will be shaking it.
-The ladies will then go into other friends and families homes and be welcomed by sweets and drinks, they will then dance there and move on.
+The ladies will then go into other friends’ and families’ homes and be welcomed with sweets and drinks, they will then dance there and move on.
 It is a loud ceremony, filled with joy, dancing, fireworks, and food.
-And if the family wishes the ladies’ sangeet (ladies night of singing) and mendhi will follow the mayian and dinner.
+And if the family wishes the ladies’ sangeet (ladies night of singing) and mehndi will follow the mayian and dinner.

 A young nephew or cousin also dons similar attire.
 He is called the sarbala (caretaker of the groom) and accompanies him.

 Sehrabandi: his relatives bless his sehra or turban.

 The groom’s bhabi lines his eyes with Surma (kohl).
 After this, the groom’s sisters and cousins feed and decorate his mare. varna, a ceremony that is supposed to ward off the evil eye.
 The cash is given away to the poor.